sunvc/nolet-worker/doc/setup_guide.md

 ## Register

-Now you can use Bark APP to add the Server, or you can use curl or browser to test the server
+Now you can use NoLet APP to add the Server, or you can use curl or browser to test the server

 <p align="center">
     <img src="images/setup/Screenshot from 2024-02-19 08-35-13.png">